 Rome's Colosseum is one of the most visited sites in Italy and the largest Roman arena in the world.
 Built by Emperor Vespasian between 70 and 82 AD, it could hold up to 55,000 people and was most commonly used for gladiator and wild animal fights.
 Ticket lines can be very long so be sure to buy a ticket or pass in advance.
-Also in Rome you can see remains of the Castrense Amphitheater, now part of the Aurelian walls.
+Also in Rome, you can see remains of the Castrense Amphitheater, now part of the Aurelian walls.

 Verona's Roman Arena is the third largest in Italy, once holding up to 25,000 spectators, and today it's the world's largest opera theater with seating for 14,000.
 Since 1913 the arena has been the venue for prestigious open-air opera performances and is also used for plays and concerts.
 You can see the schedule and buy tickets through Select Italy or on Verona Arena.
-The Arena sits at one end of Verona's historic center as you can see on this map.
-Verona, famed for being the city of Romeo and Juliet, has many interesting things to see.
+The Arena sits at one end of Verona's historic center, famous for being the city of Romeo and Juliet with many interesting things to see.

 Some historians believe that the amphitheater at Pompeii, dating from 70BC, was the first arena built by the Romans.
 20,000 spectators could fit in the amphitheater, about the total population of Pompeii in those days.
 Pompeii is probably Italy's most famous archaeological site and one of the most visited places in Italy.
 Once a thriving Roman city, it was buried by a volcanic eruption in 79AD.
 Pompeii is situated between Naples and the Amalfi Coast.

 Flavian Amphitheater in Pozzuoli